Author: Kate McDermott-Art of the Pie

 - It's done when you see steady bubbling coming through the vents.
 Let cool for several hours...if you can. ;-)

 Use any variety of berries that you like!
-Fill your pie pan 1/2 inch below the rim to avoid a "clean the oven pie
+Fill your pie pan 1/2 inch below the rim of the pie pan.

 Recipe by Art of the Pie® at http://artofthepie.com/salmonberry-pie/